SimonGaspar/GameDev_Project/README.md

   - LoadManager (Script)
     - Managment of levels
   - PlantMine (Script)
-    - This script has Player and after that can set mine
+    - This script has Player and after that can set landmine